A wide receiver in football is one of the most exciting positions. The opportunity for big plays is endless when you play wide receiver.

 Blocking As A Wide Receiver

 Blocking is one of the things that separates a tremendous wide receiver from a good one.
-If a wide receiver consistently blocks his defender, he will get a lot more playing time and see the football much more often.
+If a wide receiver consistently blocks his defender, he will get more playing time and often see the football.

 This can make him better because of the opportunities to run with the football and make plays downfield.